 Potvin got his start in sports broadcasting in 1989 with SportsChannel New York covering NHL games.
 He spent the last four years working as the color commentator for Ottawa Senators broadcasts on Rogers Sportsnet.

 Potvin and his wife, Valerie, are the proud parents of their three grown children, Madeleine, Annabelle and Christian.

-Former Panthers defenseman Randy Moller enters his third season as FOX Sports Florida's television analyst.
+Former Panthers defenseman Randy Moller enters his fourth season as FOX Sports Florida's television analyst.
 He previously served as the team's radio play-by-play broadcaster.
 Moller was voted as South Florida's best sports radio play-by-play broadcaster in an online poll conducted by the Miami Herald in 2010, due to his insightful and entertaining broadcasts.

 Moller has been a member of the Cats' broadcast team for the last 21 years, serving in a variety of capacities, including as the club's radio analyst and television host, providing Panthers fans with enthusiastic and colorful broadcasts.
 He has broadcast over 1,800 games on radio/TV since 1996.

 In addition to his on-air duties, Moller has been part of the team's front office staff since 2002, where he currently serves as the club's Vice President of Broadcasting & Panthers Alumni.